ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

 {PANEL/}

-{PANEL: Subscription Strategy}
+{PANEL: Determining Which Workers a Subscription Will Serve}

 * Each data subscription serves **either** -
    1. Workers that use a [One Worker Per Subscription](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#one-worker-per-subscription-strategies) strategy
   -**or**-
-   2. Workers that use the [Concurrent](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#concurrent-subscription-strategy)
+   2. Workers that use the [Concurrent](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#concurrent-strategy)
       strategy.
 * After a subscription is created, **the strategy used by the first worker to connect it** will determine which workers this subscription will be able